Articulating and enabling meaningful access to digital artworks

 The V&A collects digital works in a wider variety of forms than any other cultural institution in the UK.
 Such collections and the challenge they present have been the subject of debate internationally, though solutions for cataloging and preserving them are still somewhat experimental.
 Looking closely at the production and reception of such works, this project aims to find descriptive forms appropriate to collections management for the multiple dimensions, including time and experience, that they encompass.

 This project seeks to; explore the scope of intellectual property inherent in the description and cataloging of conceptual digital works; problematise the distinction between tangible and intangible heritage and explore how artistic intention and audience experience are incorporated into collections management terms.

-A series of expert workshops – involving museum practitioners, information technologists from both research and industry contexts, artists, digital media theorists, collections managers and curators – will articulate concepts around digital collections to inform policies and protocols which adequately encompass such digital collections, overcoming some knotty problems of access, interpretation and even definition.
+A series of expert workshops involving museum practitioners, information technologists, artists, digital media theorists, collection managers, conservators and curators will discuss concepts around digital collections to inform policies and protocols which adequately encompass digital collections, overcoming some knotty problems of access, interpretation and even definition.

 Marion is responsible for setting the direction of the project.
 As Head of Collections Management, she leads development of information and process standards for managing the V&A’s collections and has never found a standard that couldn’t be improved. ... see more